Anjok07/ultimatevocalremovergui/README.md

 ### Demucs:

-- Demucs v4 models are now supported, including the 6 stem models.
+- Demucs v4 models are now supported, including the 6 stem model.
-- Ability to combine remaining stems instead of inverting selected stems with the mixture only when a user selects 2 stems.
+- Ability to combine remaining stems instead of inverting selected stem with the mixture.
 - A "Pre-process" model that allows the user to run an inference through a robust vocal or instrumental model and separate the remaining stems from its generated instrumental mix.
 This option can significantly reduce vocal bleed in other Demucs-generated non-vocal stems.

 ### Ensemble Mode: